ekwao9/ekwao9.github.io/_pages/overview.md

 Some of the technical courses I have enrolled in:
 * Linear Algebra.
+* Convex Optimization: HBNU (Taught by [Prof. Inkyu Bang](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=inkyu+bang&btnG=)).
-* Probability, Statistics and Random Processes.
+* Probability, Statistics and Random Processes: HBNU (Taught by Prof. Inkyu Bang).
 * Signal Processing for Vehicular Communication.
-* Information Theory.
+* Information Theory: HBNU (Taught by Prof. Inkyu Bang).
-* Convex Optimization.
 * Deep Learning Specialization: Coursera (Taught by Andrew Ng).
 * MIT6.0002 - Introduction to Computational Thinking and Data Science (Taught by John Guttag and Eric Grimson).

 ### Projects
-As part of my master's degree, I am currently working on vulnerability analysis in mutiuser mimo networks.
-Prior to this (during 1st year master's), I worked in the domain of deep learning and physical layer security.
-Deep learning has exhibited great potential in communication systems.
-Recent advances in deep learning based physical layer techniques have shown that the communication system can be modeled as an end-to-end learning task.
-I implemented end-to-end learning approach for physical layer security in Gaussian Multiple Access Wiretap Channel.
-I designed the loss function based on coset coding(traditional wiretap coding technique) and a modified kmeans algorithm.
-This loss function had controllable parameters that can be tuned to guarantee reliability, secrecy and user-priority.
-In addition to this, I designed training steps that was used on our deep learning model to guarantee model efficiency.
+As part of my master's degree, I am currently working on vulnerability analysis in practical 4G LTE and 5G cellular networks using Universal Software Radio Peripherals(USRPs) with commercial antennas, srsRAN's open-source library for LTE protols, high specification linux distributed(ubuntu) PCs and mobile phones.

+Prior to this (first year second semester of my master's studies), we(my supervisors and I) submitted summary of a novel research problem we seek to solve in deep learning based multiuser communication systems to [Korea Institute of Communication Sciences](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE11108055), and presented the research idea in a [poster presentation](https://drive.google.com/file/d/1KtfG6gW4x_plSe6Mz5aXzjiXlQopCGrT/view).
+In this work, a well designed adversarial perturbation is transmitted by a malicious user alongside its original signal.
+This perturbation has a discriminatory effect of degrading the transmitted signal of normal users while rendering the malicious user's own signal immune to this effect.
+[_Find details from the links above_].